PheeLeep/PaDetect/README.md

 with simple and ease-of-use interaction for beginner users.

 ## Releases
-The Release section will be available in the upcoming commits.
+The Release binaries is now available [here.](https://github.com/PheeLeep/PaDetect/releases)

 A .NET 7 (SDK or Runtime) is required in order to run binaries. (.NET 7 Desktop Runtime is also required for PaDetect-UI)